International Affiliations/Foreign Engagements Guidance

 Affiliate Restrictions:

-- In addition, Affiliates are restricted from participating in other foreign government sponsored or affiliated activities involving a country of risk if the engagement constitutes support for a Berkeley Lab PI.
+- In addition, Affiliates are restricted from participating in other foreign government sponsored or affiliated activities involving a Country of Risk if the engagement constitutes support for a Berkeley Lab PI.

 Disclosures